den-wdi-2/es6-part2/README.md

 console.log("Hello.
 My name is "+ name + ".
 You killed my " + killee +".
 Prepare to " + prepareTo)
 ```

-In ES6, we can interpolate variables using template literal syntax: `\``
+Annoying to try and remember all of those `+` signs right?
+In ES6, we can interpolate variables using template literal syntax:

 ```js
 let name = "Inigo Montoya"